analogdevicesinc/doctools/docs/install.rst

 If you choose to not use ``npm``, you can obtain pre-built web-scripts from the latest release.
-For that, just run :ref:`author-mode` after the repository is installed and confirm the prompt that will appear.
+For that, just run :ref:`serve` after the repository is installed and confirm the prompt that will appear.

 Fetch third-party resources